kiali/kiali.io/content/en/docs/Features/details.md

         http.ListenAndServe(":2112", nil)
 ```

-As an example and for self-monitoring purpose Kiali itself link:https://github.com/kiali/kiali/blob/055b593e52ebf8a0eb00372bca71fbef94230f0f/server/metrics_server.go[exposes Go metrics].
+As an example and for self-monitoring purpose Kiali itself [exposes Go metrics](https://github.com/kiali/kiali/blob/055b593e52ebf8a0eb00372bca71fbef94230f0f/server/metrics_server.go).

 The pod annotation for Kiali is: `kiali.io/dashboards: go`

-==== Envoy
+#### Envoy

-Istio's Envoy sidecars supply link:https://www.envoyproxy.io/docs/envoy/latest/configuration/upstream/cluster_manager/cluster_stats[some internal metrics], that can be viewed in Kiali.
+Istio's Envoy sidecars supply [some internal metrics](https://www.envoyproxy.io/docs/envoy/latest/configuration/upstream/cluster_manager/cluster_stats), that can be viewed in Kiali.
 They are different than the metrics reported by Istio Telemetry, which Kiali uses extensively.
 Some of Envoy's metrics may be redundant.

 Unlike the other custom dashboards, there is no automatic discovery configured for Envoy.
 You must explicitly enable the Envoy dashboard with the pod annotation `kiali.io/dashboards: envoy`.

-Note that the enabled Envoy metrics can be tuned, as explained in the link:https://istio.io/docs/ops/telemetry/envoy-stats/[Istio documentation]: it's possible to get more metrics using the `statsInclusionPrefixes` annotation.
+Note that the enabled Envoy metrics can be tuned, as explained in the [Istio documentation](https://istio.io/docs/ops/telemetry/envoy-stats/): it's possible to get more metrics using the `statsInclusionPrefixes` annotation.
 Make sure you include `cluster_manager` and `listener_manager` as they are required.

 For example, `sidecar.istio.io/statsInclusionPrefixes: cluster_manager,listener_manager,listener` will add `listener` metrics for more inbound traffic information.
 You can then customize the Envoy dashboard of Kiali according to the collected metrics.

-==== Node.js
+#### Node.js

 Contains metrics such as active handles, event loop lag, and heap usage.
-The expected metrics are provided by link:https://www.npmjs.com/package/prom-client[prom-client].
+The expected metrics are provided by [prom-client](https://www.npmjs.com/package/prom-client).

 Example of Node.js metrics for Prometheus: